utarn/mcp-vision/README.md

 - Developer options may need to be enabled in Claude Desktop
 - Depending on the size of the model(s) used, give it a few minutes to download them from HuggingFace on first opening Claude Desktop.
 Once downloaded, the server will respond and Claude will connect.

+On accounts that have web search enabled, Claude will prefer to use web search over local MCP tools AFAIK.
+Disable web search for best results.

 ## TODO
 - Host best models online instead of requiring local download
+- Add more tools